 - Medium to large sized rooms will benefit from medium-sized air purifiers such as the Ionmax ION401 or Ionmax ION390 air purifiers.

-- For smaller spaces such as cars, desks and office rooms, a compact air purifier such as Ionmax ION330 air purifier or the Marvel air purifiers like the one pictured above are ideal.
+- For smaller spaces such as cars, desks and office rooms, a compact air purifier such as our range of Marvel air purifiers, like the one pictured, above are ideal.

 4. Keep a healthy level of humidity.

 Moisture problems are another common source of indoor air pollution and can lead to indoor mould growth.

 Dust mites and mould thrive on moisture.
 Indoors, a humidity level of around 30% to 50% is ideal to keep them and other allergens other control.
 If the air in your home is too humid, invest in a dehumidifier such as the Ionmax ION681 Dehumidifier, which helps reduce moisture in indoor air and effectively controls allergens.